-- b.
-A minimum of two years' experience as practicing barrister or practising solicitor in the State. - 2.
-Excellent oral and written communication skills, with a high level of attention to detail and the proven ability to write and present complex information in a concise, accessible and plain English style. - 3.
-Strong interpersonal and team leadership skills with some experience in liaising with senior personnel and a range of stakeholders including the ability to represent the organisational externally. - 4.
-A proven ability to organise his/her own time effectively, prioritise workload and set realistic timelines for delivery of required outputs. - 5.
-Experience in Freedom of Information Requests and Data Protection Requests including data access requests and data breach notifications. - 6.
-Drive & Commitment to Public Sector Values.
+- B) Have a minimum of two years' experience in a relevant role involving high-pressure administration environment dealing multiple stakeholders. - 2.
+First-rate organisational and time-management skills, with the ability to plan, prioritise and monitor multiple projects and assigned tasks in a busy work environment and working within deadlines. - 3.
+Excellent oral and written communication skills, with a high level of attention to detail and the proven ability to write and present complex information in a concise, accessible and plain English style for different audiences. - 4.
+Strong interpersonal and team leadership skills with some experience in liaising with senior personnel and a range of stakeholders. - 5.
+A track record of excellent judgment and decision making in a pressure environment - 6.
+Knowledge of data protection legislation and/or experience of data protection requirements within an organisation - 7.
+Commitment to public service values and delivery of quality public service.